 This banner will be continually updated with the most current COVID-19 related rules and modifications to City government operations enacted under the local State of Emergency.
 As the situation evolves, please reference this location for the most current City of Hood River information.

-Important Information from the City of Hood River during the COVID-19 emergency.
+Important Information from the City of Hood River during the COVID-19 and Wildfire emergency.

 To maintain readiness and resiliency during the public health crisis, the City of Hood River is operating under a local State of Emergency following provisions of HRMC 2.48.
 The City of Hood River, along with other local and state governments, encourages all citizens to Stay Home and Save Lives in order to keep frontline essential service workers as safe as possible.
 Social Distancing of a least six feet is our primary tool to flatten the curve and prevent the spread of Covid-19.
 All are responsible for limiting contacts and stopping person-to-person transmission of the virus.
 The sacrifices required of our local businesses have been significant and painful.
 We will only get through this and get everyone back to work by preventing the spread of this virus.